social-science-data-editors/guidance/README.md

 The most recent version is available at [https://social-science-data-editors.github.io/template_README/](https://social-science-data-editors.github.io/template_README/).

-## Guidance on creating replicable data and program archives
+## Guidance on creating replicable data and program archives for authors

 This guidance is for the author wanting to create a replication archive.

 See [Requested information](Requested_information.md) for the information the Data Editor may request from you, prior to the acceptance of your paper for publication.

 ## Guidance on testing replicability of code

+> Out of date.

 This guidance has two audiences:

  - the author wanting to verify whether her code passes muster as a replicable archive
  - the replicator wanting to verify the replicability of such an archive